 Swansea Travel Guide

-Poet and native son Dylan Thomas described Swansea as a 'marble town, city of laughter, Little Dublin; the most romantic town I know', and once you've visited Swansea for yourself, you'll appreciate how the idyllic seaside city is able to inspire feelings such as these.
+Poet and native son Dylan Thomas described Swansea as 'marble town, city of laughter, Little Dublin; the most romantic town I know', and once you've visited Swansea for yourself, you'll appreciate how the idyllic seaside city is able to inspire feelings such as these.

 The second-largest city in Wales, Swansea has a long and prosperous history as a market town going back more than 800 years.
 As the trading community grew up, it became an important exporter of the coal mined in Cardiff, and in the 18th century developed its own industry in the form of massive copper works, becoming for a time the 'copper capital of the world'.

-These days, Swansea is known first and foremost as a seaside resort town, with pride of place belonging to the 12-century fishing village of Mumbles, a quaint and fashionable seaside resort with a number of boutiques and restaurants.
+These days, Swansea is known first and foremost as a seaside resort town, with pride of place belonging to the 12th-century fishing village of Mumbles, a quaint and fashionable seaside resort with a number of boutiques and restaurants.

 There is much to see in Swansea, from ancient sites like Arthur's Stone, which dates back to 2,500 BC, to medieval castles like Swansea Castle and Oystermouth Castle, to Victorian structures such as the Guildhall and Mumbles Pier.
 Swansea also has a number of interesting museums and galleries featuring exhibitions ranging from Egyptian artefacts to female jazz musicians.